University of York

 Students are required to complete GLS 277 in the spring term prior to studying abroad in the fall.

-Students earn 9-15 credits depending on courses selected.
+Students earn 12-15 credits depending on courses selected at the University of York.
 All grades earned abroad affect your North Central College GPA when transferred back.
 Students cannot take courses pass/fail.

 For additional module ("course") information, please visit the University of York 'Planning Your Studies' webpage.

 Note: Students must have courses pre-approved by North Central College prior to taking them abroad.
 If students change their course schedules while abroad, they must get this change approved.
 Some departments only permit students to take a certain number of courses that count toward their major abroad.
 To ensure that all courses count towards their degrees, students must get their department's approval.

 Housing and Meals